varjas/SParse/README.md

 A simple CLI tool and module to parse websites and extract specific information.

 ## Installation
 Clone the repository.
-The parse script requires urllib and  bs4.
-Run the following command to install both packages:
+The parse script requires bs4.
+Run the following command to install the dependency:
 ```
-pip install urllib bs4
+pip install bs4
 ```

 ## Usage